 - SWEETENER – This is really a personal preference.
-Although I love cakes (for texture), I don’t have a sweet tooth, and I don’t like food that is over sweet, so I always cut sweetener from a recipe by more than half.
+Although I love cakes (for texture), I don’t have a sweet tooth.
+I don’t like food that is over-sweet, so I always cut sweeteners from a recipe by more than half.
 This requires 1/2 cup and I added a little less than 1/4 cup.

-- BAKING – I’m adding this point later, after someone asked the question about timing.
-Since I have not mentioned anything initially, I think I just followed exactly the instructions in the book, to bale for 35-40 minutes at 350F.
-I would say at the 35 minute mark keep an eye on it for the golden brown color, also the cooked cake smell will guide you.
-I still recommend doing the tooth pick test, insert a tooth pick in the middle of the cake and if it comes out wet it means it’s not ready.
-If you are doubling the quantity and using a bigger bundt pan, I’d say it might need a little more in the oven, but again, the color, smell and the toothpick should guide you.
-Make sure you follow the step number 4, otherwise the cake will stick to the pan.
-Let it cool down before you remove from the pan.
+- BAKING – I’m adding this point later after someone asked the question about timing.
+Since I have not mentioned anything initially, I think I just followed exactly the instructions in the book, to bake for 35-40 minutes at 350F.
+I would say at the 35-minute mark keep an eye on it for the golden brown color.
+Also the cooked cake smell will guide you.
+I still recommend doing the toothpick test.
+Insert a toothpick in the middle of the cake and if it comes out wet it means it’s not ready.
+If you are doubling the quantity and using a bigger bundt pan, I’d say it might need a little more in the oven.
+But again, the color, smell and toothpick should guide you.
+Make sure you follow step number 4, otherwise the cake will stick to the pan.
+Let it cool down before you remove it from the pan.

 This recipe doesn’t need modifications, other than the sweetener in my case.
 But you can play with flavors, shapes and toppings to make it suit the occasion.
 Is an excellent base for a birthday cake too.